jojo-konodioda/DPFuzzer/README.md

-Details about path planners we investigated are available in `investigated_planners` folder.
+Details about path planners we investigated are available in `investigated_planners` directory.

 # RQ1
-Code for replaying these scenarios is available in `RQ1` folder.
+Code for replaying these scenarios is available in `RQ1` directory.

 ## Videos